madromas/esoTalk-v3/README.md

 ### Troubleshooting

 If you are having problems installing esoTalk, view the [Github](https://github.com/madromas/esoTalk-v3) page.
-Or visit (https://phatballs.net)

 ### License
 GPL-2.0 License